 If you are using the smoker, you have to make sure that you have a lot of fuel because this is going to be a long cooking process.
 You will need to have your charcoal and even wood chunks in place that will help you control the level of heat.

 A meat thermometer will also come in handy as well as a heavy duty aluminum foil and a large knife as well.
+If your knife is dull the knife sharpener guy always advises you to sharpen your knife.

 You will, of course, need a rack of ribs, the rib rub and not forgetting the barbecue sauce that is if you intend to have barbecue sauce on your ribs.